-Your main task will be to support the construction and design of the OM setup to enable the experimental investigation of ULF MRI for IG.
-A schematic overview of the basic OM setup is given in Fig. 1.
-In addition, simulation work of the proton beam interaction with the irradiated substance (e.g. water/tissue) and the corresponding signal plus detection will be an integral part of the process.
+Your main task will be to (i) support the development of the control software for the OM setup and (ii) design an experimental procedure for the experimental investigation of ULF MRI for IG.
+A schematic overview of the basic OM setup is given in Figure 1.